Monday, 28 December 2015

 Sunday, 13 September 2015

-Consumption is the 3rd basic economic activity of any economy that follows after Production and Distribution of goods.
-In some cases, consumption may not necessarily require to go through the intermediary process of distribution, as in the case of a roadside eatery, where food is produced and consumed immediately with no intermediary.
+In some cases, consumption may not necessarily go through the intermediary process of distribution, as in the case of a roadside eatery, where food is produced and consumed immediately with no intermediary.

-Types of consumption
+Types of Consumption

-• Many items of goods and resources are procured for using them in manufacturing other end products.
-This consumption can be termed as industrial consumption.
-Industrial consumption leads to production of many goods and products that are again utilised by end users or intermediaries.
+• Industrial consumption leads to production of many goods and products that are again utilised by end users or intermediaries.
 So, it is a chain of consumption.

 Limitations of Consumption

-Bad effects of Consumption
+Bad Effects of Consumption

 Wednesday, 26 August 2015